 We believe that the number of active clients is a key indicator of our growth and the overall health of our business.
 We define an active client as a client who checked out a Fix or was shipped an item via Freestyle in the preceding 52 weeks, measured as of the last day of that period.
 A client checks out a Fix when she indicates what items she is keeping through our mobile application or on our website.
 We consider each Women's, Men's, or Kids account as a client, even if they share the same household.
-We had 3,709,000 and 4,180,000 active clients as of October 29, 2022, and October 30, 2021, respectively, representing a year-over-year decline of 11.3%.
-The decline in net active clients is largely due to higher lapsed clients, which we believe is a result of the macroeconomic environment.
+We had 2,805,000 and 3,377,000 active clients as of January 27, 2024 and January 28, 2023, respectively, representing a year-over-year decline of 16.9%.
+The decline in active clients is due to fewer new client additions, which we largely attribute to client conversion and retention challenges.